Fortnite-API/py-wrapper/docs/migrating.rst

 - :class:`fortnite_api.Hashable`: A mixin class that inherits from :class:`fortnite_api.IdComparable` and allows objects to be hashed by their ID.
 This is used across many objects in the library.
 This implements the ``__hash__`` method.

+- :class:`fortnite_api.ReconstructAble`: A class that marks an object as being able to be reconstructed from a dictionary.
+This is used across many objects in the library.
+This implements the :meth:`~fortnite_api.ReconstructAble.from_dict` and :meth:`~fortnite_api.ReconstructAble.to_dict` methods, and allow you to store an object as a dictionary and reconstruct it later.
+Not every class inherits this, but a majority of them do.
+If a class does, you will see a note on the documentation for that class.

 - :class:`fortnite_api.CosmeticsAll`: A special class returned when fetching all cosmetics in Fortnite.
 This is used when fetching all cosmetics.

 - :class:`fortnite_api.Asset`: Represents any link-like object from the API.
 This wraps the URL and allows you to fetch the contents of the asset.
 This is used across many objects in the library.